 This is quite a straightforward option.
 Essentially, you can build your own template from scratch by selecting "Templates" in the settings drop down then choosing "Create new template".

 Enter the name of your template, and a quick description.
 Then choose a category from the drop down.
 This category isn't restrictive, instead it's just a guide for when/where this template should be applied.
-But even if file your templates under "Meetings", you'll still be able to apply it to other types of notes like 1-on-1s and Shared Streams.
+But even if you file your templates under "Meetings", you'll still be able to apply it to other types of notes like 1-on-1s and Shared Streams.

 Then build your template by adding headers, subheadings, etc. It's fairly customizable - just remember to save your template before you navigate away.